Lucmeister55/BDA-project/README.md

 ### Iris Dataset (`notebooks\iris_clust.ipynb`)

 The iris dataset consists of 150 samples from three species of the Iris flower (Iris setosa, Iris versicolor, and Iris virginica), with four features measured for each sample: sepal length, sepal width, petal length, and petal width, all in centimeters.
-Evaluation (accuracy, adjusted rand score and silhouette score) of clustering results after applying PSO, ABC and ACOR were compared with the results after K-Means++ clustering.
-The swarm intelligence algorithms had slightly better results, making them suitable for finetuning.

 - **Ground truth:** Labels for each flower species are available.
 - **Parameter tuning:** The default values were often fine.
+- **Discussion:** Evaluation (accuracy, adjusted rand score and silhouette score) of clustering results after applying PSO, ABC and ACOR were compared with the results after K-Means++ clustering.
+The swarm intelligence algorithms had slightly better results, making them suitable for finetuning.

 ### Speeches Clustering Dataset (`notebooks\speeches_clust.ipynb`)